darius/cant/guide.md

 source types.)
 When a source reaches end-of-file, it returns a special object for which `(zilch? x)` is true.

-Standard input is named `stdin`, and yes, that's an uncanty name and that sucks and I don't know what to call it.
-I'm sort of balking at putting 'in' in the namespace.
+Standard input is named `in`.
+Yes, I feel greedy for snatching such a short name out of your namespace -- but keep in mind that you shouldn't need to write most of your code in the full-powered setting where `in` is defined.
+In other modules the name will be free.
+(I need to make sure this style is convenient.)

 You connect sources and sinks to named files using `open-input-file` and `open-output-file`.
 Normally you use the convenience functions